sumn2u/learn-javascript/en/design-patterns/creational-patterns.md

 macCheckbox.render();  // Output: Rendering a Mac checkbox
 ```

-Here you can see that UIFactory is defined as the abstract factory with methods to create bottons and checkboxes

 ## 3. Builder

 The goal of a builder is to sepreate the construction of an object from its representation.
 What the builder pattern does is basically allow the client to construct a complex object by just passing in the type and content of the object only.
 The client does not have to worry about the construction details.